sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 .. ----------------------------------------------------------------------------

-How to encode non binary factors as contrasts
+How to encode non-binary factors as contrasts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this point, I have shown you how we can view a 2 × 2 ANOVA into a linear